skill-collectors/guesstimator/docs/index.md

 ## Tutorials

+Start with our [Getting Started](/tutorials/getting-started.md) tutorial.

-A curated list of learning resources related to our tech stack.
+Then check out this curated list of learning resources related to our tech stack.
 These are meant to help you get up to speed if something is new to you.

 - [Svelte Tutorial](https://svelte.dev/tutorial/basics)
 - [Testing with Vitest](https://www.thisdot.co/blog/testing-with-vitest)